zenglenn42/react-tutorials/README.md

 A few weeks ago, I completed Bob Ziroll's really nice React tutorial on [youtube](https://youtu.be/DLX62G4lc44).

-I thought it would be nice to oranize my solutions and make them shareable.
-I could just blast them to [codesandbox](https://codesandbox.io/).
-But I want to play around with React itself and crafting a React-based container for my solutions would be a good design exercise and something I could plug into my growing portfolio.
+It'd be nice to share my solutions in an associative context should I ever need to refer back to something I'd learned.
+True, I could just blast stuff to [codesandbox](https://codesandbox.io/).
+But I want to linger and play with React itself and crafting a React-based container for my solutions is a good design exercise, something I could plug into my growing portfolio.

 ### [Bootstrap to Heroku](#contents)

-I want a fairly minimal stack for now.
-Maybe just express for the web server and definitely react for the front end (since that's the whole point of these tutorials) and something Heroku-ready would be nice.
+I want a minimal stack for now.
+Just express for the web server and definitely react for the front end (since that's the whole point) and something Heroku-ready would be a low impedance.
 I'm not really using the backend at the moment, but that may change as the tutorials get more sophisticated.

 The fu in [this blog](https://daveceddia.com/deploy-react-express-app-heroku/) from Dave Ceddia fits the bill!